ameybarapatre/ML/README.md

 It has 4 CNN layers ,2 Norm layers , 2 Max Pool layers , and the final layers are two densely connected layers with 5 outputs as logits.

-Convolutional Model yeilds 0.47 Precision
+Convolutional Model yields 0.47 Precision

 P.S:
 Will be adding Metagraph saving and importing soon.